Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Model and methodology

 Interestingly, the Aubry-Andre-Harper model is self-dual, \textit{i.e.}~it is symmetric under a Fourier transform, leading to a sharp transition between extended and localized states: \textit{all} eigenstates are extended (localized) for $g_{AA} < 2$ ($g_{AA} > 2$).
 The model exhibits critical properties only at $g_{AA} = 2$, at which the wave function is multifractal \cite{Dominguez2019}.
 Many different extensions of the AAH model have been investigated over the past decades, with the emergence of edge states\,\cite{Biddle2011,Ganeshan2015,Liu2022}, as well as for higher dimensions\,\cite{Rossignolo2019}.
 However, examining cavity effects on these extended models is beyond the scope of this work.

-As mentioned in the Introduction, we place our one-dimensional AAH electronic system within a cavity with a single-mode electromagnetic field; see Fig.\,\ref{Fig:esquema}.
-Following Refs.\,\cite{Moreno2022} and \cite{Jiajun2020}, the coupling between the bosonic and fermionic degrees of freedom changes the hopping integral (Peierls substitution)\,\cite{Peierls1933}, $t \to t \exp\big[ i e a A_{x} / \hbar c\big]$, with $A_{x}$ being the vector potential of the electromagnetic field, and $e$ the fermion charge.
+As mentioned in the Introduction, we place our one-dimensional AAH electronic system within a cavity with a single-mode electromagnetic field.
+Following Refs.\,\cite{Moreno2022} and \cite{Jiajun2020}, the coupling between the bosonic and fermionic degrees of freedom changes the hopping integral (as a Peierls substitution)\,\cite{Peierls1933,Marder2010}, $t \to t \exp\big[ i e a A_{x} / \hbar c\big]$, with $A_{x}$ being the vector potential of the electromagnetic field, and $e$ the fermion charge.
 Here we assume that the wavelength is much larger than the lattice spacing, leading to a position-independent vector potential.
 Given this, we define $A_{x} = A_{0} (\hat{b}+\hat{b}^{\dagger})$, with $\hat{b}^{\dagger}$ ($\hat{b}$) being creation (annihilation) operators of photons of frequency $\omega_{0}$.
+This is illustrated in Fig.\,\ref{Fig:esquema}\,(a), where the renormalized (Peierls) electronic hopping connects states with different photon numbers through absorption or emission processes.
 The cavity-coupled Hamiltonian then reads,

 where $\gamma = e a A_{0}/(\hbar c)$ describes the coupling with the electromagnetic field, and the last term is the free photons contribution to the energy.